Simulating plasma wave propagation on a superconducting quantum chip: Measuring the dispersion relation

+Figures~\ref{fig:dispersion-expt}(a) and~(c) show the localized spin-wave packet spreading through the lattice in the cases $\Egap=0$ and $\Egap=\Ehop/4$, respectively.
+We then extract the frequency $\hbar\omega_q$ from the complex phase evolution of $\sum_j \braket{\sigma^x_j + i\sigma^y_j} c_{jq}$.
+We know the amplitudes $c_{jq}$ for the eigenmodes of this Hamiltonian (see Appendix~\ref{app:exact_soln}); therefore, we are able to extract the spectrum of $H$ in this way.
+Figure~\ref{fig:phase_evolution} shows that the complex phase of the eigenmodes evolves approximately linearly with time.
+The rate of phase evolution is the eigenfrequency of the modes.

-The resulting spin wave excitation spectra are shown in Figs.~\ref{fig:dispersion-expt}(b) and (d), respectively for $\Egap=0$ and $\Egap=\Ehop/4$.
-The teal lines show the exact frequencies of the spin wave excitations.
-The gray dots are obtained by extracting the frequency spectrum from a noiseless simulation of the circuit, using the same post processing procedure.
+The resulting spin-wave excitation spectra are shown in Figs.~\ref{fig:dispersion-expt}(b) and (d) for $\Egap=0$ and $\Egap=\Ehop/4$, respectively.
+The teal lines show the exact frequencies of the spin-wave excitations.
+The gray dots are obtained by extracting the frequency spectrum from a noiseless simulation of the circuit, using the same postprocessing procedure.
 There is a small difference between the exact values (teal curve) and the noiseless simulation values (gray dots) due to Trotter error in the evolution.
-Finally, the blue and yellow dots are the frequency spectra from experimental data with and without error mitigation.
+Finally, the blue and yellow dots are the frequency spectra from experimental data with and without error mitigation, respectively.
 The frequency spectrum obtained from experimental data agrees excellently with that from the noiseless simulation and with the exact eigenfrequencies.

-In particular, the experimental data shows the presence of a mode at $\omega=0$ when $\Egap=0$ [Fig.~\ref{fig:dispersion-expt}(b)], whereas there is no mode at $\omega=0$ when $\Egap>0$ [Fig.~\ref{fig:dispersion-expt}(d)].
+In particular, the experimental data show the presence of a mode at $\omega=0$ when $\Egap=0$ [Fig.~\ref{fig:dispersion-expt}(b)], whereas there is no mode at $\omega=0$ when $\Egap>0$ [Fig.~\ref{fig:dispersion-expt}(d)].
 In fact, the spectrum for $\Egap>0$ has an energy gap.
-The energy gap is the plasma frequency $\omega_p$, which is determined by the plasma density; Only EM waves with frequency greater than $\omega_p$ propagate in the plasma.
+The energy gap is the plasma frequency $\omega_p$, which is determined by the plasma density; only EM waves with frequency greater than $\omega_p$ propagate in the plasma.

+In the absence of wave-wave interactions, this method represents a highly sensitive scalable test of the ability to accurately reconstruct each eigenmode.
+Extracting the spectrum of a general nonsolvable Hamiltonian may require sophisticated techniques like quantum phase estimation.